skytreader/test-of-titans/readme.markdown

 ## Reference type

-The reference type produce the same output as atomic types but it is guaranteed that their value can be found in a previously declared list type.
+The reference type produces the same output as atomic types but it is guaranteed that their value can be found in a previously declared list type.
 Selection is done (pseudo-)randomly.